Safei-Ashraf/TDD-Practice/README.md

-# some of my personal notes on my learning journy toward TDD and Cypress.
+# some of my personal notes on my learning journy toward Agile development, TDD and Cypress.

 **mixed up from different resources, all mentioned at the end ot this section, followed by README for the practice project.**